juice-shop/pwning-juice-shop/appendix/solutions.md

     ![Credentials of the support team in the KeePass file](img/keepass-prod_entry.png)

-### :warning: Unlock Premium Challenge to access exclusive content
+### Unlock Premium Challenge to access exclusive content

 1. Inspecting the HTML source of the corresponding row in the _Score Board_ table reveals a HTML comment that is obviously encrypted: